 - Heat the grill and once hot, add the skewers.

 - Grill both sides until the chicken is cooked, brushing them with the Yuzu Miso sauce.
 Remove and serve hot.
-Paris great with a cold glass of beer!
+Pairs great with a cold glass of beer!